 This is a failure to diagnose rectal cancer lawsuit filed in Frederick County on February 4, 2016.
 It was the 55 medical malpractice lawsuit filed in Maryland in 2016.Summary of Plaintiff's Allegations

 This is a failure to diagnose rectal cancer case.
-A married man with two adult children goes to Frederick Primary Care Associates, P.A. for an adult preventative health visit.
+A married man with two adult children goes to Frederick Primary Care Associates, P.A., a huge primary care provider with 9 locations, for a normal checkup.
 His review of symptoms ("ROS") is negative for rectal bleeding, and his rectal exam is normal.

 About a year later than man presents for a follow-up visit.
 The Defendant doctor notes an onset of rectal bleeding.
 The ROS notes: "Present - Hemorrhoids and Rectal Bleeding."
 The man visits the Defendant doctor four additional times over the next two and half years.
 The ROS notes hemorrhoids and rectal bleeding for each visit.

 Approximately three and a half years after the man's hemorrhoids and rectal bleeding are first documented, he goes to a new doctor.
 When the new doctor sees the man's rectal bleeding and loose stools, he orders a colonoscopy.
 Before the colonoscopy can be performed, the man goes to the ER at Frederick Memorial Hospital with complaints of rectal bleeding, chronic diarrhea, and a reported 15-pound weight loss.